Doom Scroll.

 And so it goes.
 All combining in predictively corrosive ways to render advertising less effective and/or efficient.

-It would be a vast understatement to call this an industry “problem,” killer would be more on target, and the fact is, there are really only two solutions.
-The one, requiring a vast collective commitment to frequency caps and similar volume reducers, brings to mind airborne pigs, blue baby faces, and hell imitating this last winter in New York.
+It would be a vast understatement to call this an industry “problem.”
+"Killer" would be more on target, and the fact is, there are really only two solutions.
+The one, requiring a vast collective commitment to frequency caps and similar volume reducers, evokes images of airborne pigs, blue baby faces, and hell imitating this last winter in New York.

-Which, as it happens, is not only pragmatically something you can do, assuming you have the team and the talent, but its value is also conclusively data-demonstrated.
+Which, as it happens, is absolutely pragmatically doable, assuming you have the team and the talent, with a value that’s conclusively data-demonstrated.

-And maybe that’s one way advertising’s doom loop is different.
-Mostly, it’s all collective action and Ben Franklin’s “if we do not hang together, we shall most assuredly hang separately.”
+And maybe that’s one way advertising’s doom loop differs from your other sorts.
+For them, it’s all about collective action and Ben Franklin’s “if we do not hang together, we shall most assuredly hang separately.”

-For us, it’s about being distinctive and "if we fail to stand out separately, we’ll all drown together.”
+For us, it’s about being distinctive with the risk that a failure to stand out separately condemns us all to drown together.

 Thus endeth the doom scroll.